alazaroc/blog-web-code/_posts/2022-05-28-getting-started-with-aws-security.md

 - **Control traffic at all layers**: You should examine the connectivity requirements of each component.
 In a VPC (region level), the subnets are in an Availability Zone with Network ACLs and route tables associated, and inside of subnets, you include the use of security groups (stateful inspection firewall).
   - Some AWS services require components to access the internet for making API calls, where AWS API endpoints are located.
   - Other AWS services use <kbd>VPC endpoints</kbd> within your Amazon VPCs.
   - Many AWS services, including Amazon S3 and Amazon DynamoDB, support VPC endpoints, and this technology has been generalized in <kbd>AWS PrivateLink</kbd>.
-AWS recommends you to use this approach to access AWS services, third-party services, and your own services hosted in other VPCs securely because **all network traffic on AWS PrivateLink stays on the global AWS backbone and never traverses the internet**.
+AWS recommends you use this approach to access AWS services, third-party services, and your own services hosted in other VPCs securely because **all network traffic on AWS PrivateLink stays on the global AWS backbone and never traverses the internet**.
 Connectivity can only be initiated by the consumer of the service, and not by the provider of the service.
 - **Implement inspection and protection**: Inspect and filter your traffic at each layer.
   - You can inspect your VPC configurations for potential unintended access using <kbd>VPC Network Access Analyzer</kbd>.
   - For components transacting over HTTP-based protocols, a web application firewall, <kbd>AWS WAF</kbd>, can help protect from common attacks.
 AWS WAF lets you monitor and block HTTP(s) requests that match your configurable rules that are forwarded to an Amazon API Gateway API, Amazon CloudFront, or an Application Load Balancer.